xiaoyu2006/AnyMusic/README.md

 *Music from the very basic.*

 AnyMusic aims to provide a set of tools to make programmatic sounds that are more generalized.
-See [examples](https://github.com/xiaoyu2006/AnyMusic/tree/main/example) for more details.
+See [examples](https://github.com/xiaoyu2006/AnyMusic/tree/main/example/) and [documentation](https://anymusic.ycao.top/) for more details.